wenqilyu/Informer/README.md

 ## Discussion
-1. Why we use transformers in LSTF?
+1. Why we use transformers?

 ![This is an image](img/img11.png)